 How to Calculate the Cost of Preferred Stock

-Most preferred stock is held by other companies instead of individuals.
-If a company holds the preferred stock, it is allowed to exclude 70% of the dividends from the preferred from taxation, so this actually increases the after-tax return. to exclude 70% of the dividends from the preferred from taxation, so this actually increases the after-tax return.
+As a side note, most preferred stock is held by other companies instead of individuals.
+If a company holds preferred stock, it can exclude 70 percent of the dividends it receives from the preferred from taxation, so this actually increases the after-tax return of the preferred shares.
+After the Tax Reform Act of 1986, individuals no longer received this benefit, starting with the 1987 tax year.

-The weighted average cost of capital is the average interest rate a company must pay to finance its assets.
-As such, it is also the minimum average rate of return it must earn on its current assets to satisfy its shareholders or owners, its investors, and its creditors.
+A company's weighted average cost of capital represents the average interest rate a company must pay to finance its operations, asset purchases or other needs.
+It also signifies the minimum average rate of return the company must earn on its current assets to satisfy its shareholders or owners, investors, and creditors.

-Weighted average cost of capital is based on the business firm's capital structure and is composed of more than one source of financing for the business firm; for example, a firm may use both debt financing and equity financing.
-Cost of capital is a more general concept and is simply what the firm pays to finance its operations without being specific about the composition of the capital structure (debt and equity).
+The company's weighted average cost of capital derives from the firm's capital structure and captures the cost of all of the firm's sources of financing; for example, a firm may use both debt financing and equity financing.
+The cost of capital represents the amount a firm pays to finance its operations, without being specific about the composition of the capital structure, whether debt, common or preferred equity.

-Some small business firms only use debt financing for their operations.
-Other small startups only use equity financing, particularly if they are funded by equity investors such as venture capitalists.
-As these small firms grow, it is likely that they will use a combination of debt and equity financing.
+Some small business firms use strictly debt financing for their operations.
+Other small startups use only equity financing, particularly if they have received funding from equity investors such as venture capitalists.
+As these small firms grow, they will likely begin to use a combination of debt and equity financing over time.